Raniconduh/sus-ui/README.md

 Now, unless a game is already started on the server, you will be put into the lobby.
 At this point, the client is usable as a basic chat app.
 Once ready, the server admin can start the game with the `/start` command.
 If the game can be started, each client will be told whether they are an imposter or crewmate and the game begins.

-The top left corner will look like so: `Location: Cafeteria  Doors: Admin`. `Location:` shows the current room you are in. `Doors:` shows the list of rooms that you can travel to.
-To travel to a different room, use the `/go` command.
+The top of the screen will show the current location (on the top line) and a list of doors that you are able to go to (on the line directly underneath).
+To go to a different room, the `/go` command can be used.
 E.g. `/go Admin`.
+(Case sensitive.)

-The top right corner will be your list of tasks.
+If the player is a crewmate, the screen will be divided vertically into two parts.
+The left half of the screen will contain the message box.
+The right half will list the tasks you have to complete.
 An empty box beside a task (`[  ]`) means it is not completed whereas a box with a hyphen (`[-]`) means it is completed.
 To do a task, go to the room specified.
 Then, complete it with `/do Task name`.
-E.g. if the task looks like `[  ] Swipe card in Admin`, first navigate to `Admin`.
+E.g. if the task looks like `[  ] Swipe card @ Admin`, first navigate to `Admin`.
 Then, `/do Swipe card`, omitting the location.
-Upon completion, the box will fill in and will appear as `[-] Swipe card in Admin`.
+Upon completion, the box will fill in and will appear as `[-] Swipe card @ Admin`.

 ## Commands